THE CANADIAN BAR INSURANCE ASSOCIATION/L'ASSOCIATION D'ASSURANCES DU BARREAU CANADIEN

 10.1 Reports to CBA

-The Chair, Vice-Chair or other person designated by the Board shall report to the National Executive and Council of CBA upon request, and, in any event, not less than twice per year at meetings held in conjunction with the mid-winter and annual conferences of Council, one of which reports shall include an annual audited financial statement prepared on a comparative basis in accordance with generally accepted accounting principles to which shall be attached the report of the public accountant of the Corporation.
+The Chair, Vice-Chair or other person designated by the Board shall report to the National Executive of CBA upon request, and, in any event, not less than twice per year, one of which reports shall include an annual audited financial statement prepared on a comparative basis in accordance with generally accepted accounting principles to which shall be attached the report of the public accountant of the Corporation.

 10.2 Reports to Provincial Branches of CBA